 As it turns out, that moment of weakness is strength.
 The strength to recognize we need help and can’t do it on our own.

 We arrive at a recovery centre feeling down on ourselves and scared, and do our best to get through the detox process of feelings and pain.
-Next, we meet with our counselors and get to the groups and, just when we’re feeling better and better, the fog has lifted and we’re starting to remember who we are, it’s time to return to life in real time.
+Next, we meet with our counsellors and get to the groups and, just when we’re feeling better and better, the fog has lifted and we’re starting to remember who we are, it’s time to return to life in real-time.

 - How do we take what we learn from treatment and make them work in life?

 - How do we deal with temptation and shame?

 - How do we go from the theory of lifelong recovery to making it a permanent reality?

 Here are some answers to finding and sustaining lifelong recovery after treatment.

 - Make your recovery a priority and keep it at the top of your mind.

 - Go back to basics, fundamentally recovery starts and ends with not using for any reason.

 - Connect with supports and begin to trust people in your life; remember how important it is to have sober friends.